strimzi/strimzi-kafka-oauth/HACKING.md

 The registry should be up an running within a few seconds.

-Let's make sure that we can push images to the registry using $REGISTRY_IP:
+Let's make sure that we can push images to the registry using the $REGISTRY_IP:

 ```
 docker pull gcr.io/google-samples/hello-app:1.0